Analysis: 5 takeaways from the Democratic debate

 Biden said Americans "are looking for results, not a revolution," and need immediate action to mitigate the crisis.
 Sanders said the virus underscored how fundamentally broken the country's health care and economic systems are, arguing that universal health care and far-reaching policies are needed to mitigate income inequality.
 Biden pointedly said he'd call on the military to help address the crisis, while Sanders said the use of the National Guard might be appropriate.

-Biden followed a familiar playbook — accept Sanders’ concerns, but resist his prescriptions.
-He said his rival was right about the broken health care system but that single payer was not the solution; he said economic inequality was a real issue but that the imminent crisis required a targeted solution in the form of “a major, major, major bailout package” that rewards individuals, not corporations.
+Biden followed a familiar playbook — accept Sanders' concerns but resist his prescriptions.
+He said that his rival was right about the broken health care system but that single payer was not the solution; he said that economic inequality was a real issue but that the imminent crisis required a targeted solution in the form of "a major, major, major bailout package" that rewards individuals, not corporations.

-Biden was also eager to defuse the tension as he courts Sanders' supporters, saying at one point that “I don’t want to get this into a back and forth in terms of our politics.”
-The former VP, who is trying to unite the party behind him, let it be known on several occasions when he agreed with Sanders.
+Biden was also eager to defuse the tension as he courts Sanders' supporters, saying at one point, "I don't want to get this into a back and forth in terms of our politics."
+The former vice president, who is trying to unite the party behind him, let it be known on several occasions when he agreed with Sanders.

 Sanders draws blood on Social Security

-“You’re an honest guy.
-Why don't you just tell them the truth here,” Sanders told him in a feisty clash full of interruptions and cries of “Bernie!” and “Joe!”
+"You're an honest guy.
+Why don't you just tell them the truth here?"
+Sanders said in a feisty clash full of interruptions and cries of "Bernie!" and "Joe!"

 "We did not cut it," Biden said.